Here's What Happened To The Dough Bar After Shark Tank

 On an archived page of the company's official website, the co-founders shared the wisdom, "Don't be afraid to try again; sometimes the second time's the charm!"
 Although they were referring to the competitive pitching process on "Shark Tank," this piece of advice may come with a different meaning — even after rough patches, business owners can manage to gather the means to recover.
 But that wasn't the end of the story.

-Sadly, after a sweet, seven-year run, the co-founders of The Dough Bar shared on Instagram that they were closing their company's doors in May 2022 to prioritize the health of their infant daughter, who had been enduring constant intensive care due to serious medical problems that necessitated an organ transplant.
+In May 2022, after a sweet, seven-year run, the co-founders of The Dough Bar shared the news on Instagram that they were closing their company's doors to prioritize the health of their infant daughter, who had been enduring constant intensive care due to serious medical problems.
 However, they gave fans a reason to stay tuned.
 "Please hang tight, as we hope to announce the next chapter of the business within 3-6 months," the post reads.
 A couple of weeks later, The Dough Bar announced its last production day on May 16.
 "It's a very bittersweet moment for us here at The Dough Bar, but we're finishing off strong."